noubar/FlaUInspectStable/README.md

 this version is not available in chocolatey.

 ### Description
+What can this version better:
+* crashes less.
+* remembers the last chosen UIA version.
+* delivers better explicit xpaths using their names and automationids instead of index numbers which always changes.
+* delivers a list of XPaths of sub-elements of the selected element as a text to be copied.
+* takes a screenshot of the selected element.

 There are various tools around which help inspecting application that should be ui tested or automated.
 Some of them are:
 * VisualUIAVerify
 * Inspect